 The supply of the above additional services would vary route-by-route.
-A full costing has not been undertaken but indicative costs for the additional return service from Deloraine to Launceston on weekdays suggest an estimated4 \$32,000 p.a. to be offset by revenue.
+Indicative costs for the additional return service from Deloraine to Launceston on weekdays suggest an estimated4 \$32,000 p.a. to be offset by revenue.
 Given the overall expenditure of bus services in Tasmania in the order of \$100 million p.a., the above additional costs represent a very small fraction of the overall state budget for public transport.
 On the assumption that a bus and bus driver are available with an operating cost of a bus at \$1.25 per km in service

-The social, economic and environmental arguments for additional non-peak services to areas with deficient timetables are many.
-It would:
+Social, economic and environmental benefits for dditional non-peak services to areas with deficient timetables

-1. Create more accessible timetables operating for a wider population of the community, beyond the current focus on accommodating student demand.
+1. More accessible timetables operating for a wider population of the community, beyond the current focus on accommodating student demand.